 Matt: In fact, you are actively defending your position that there is no god.

 Jess: Again, that is not my position.
 Please try to remain honest.

-Matt: You say you don't believe but behave like you do believe there is not God.
+Matt: You say that you don't believe but behave like you do believe there is no God.
 You work hard to deny the evidence.
 I am quite honest.
 But your position is not consistent.
-You say you don't believe, but you work hard to show why the evidence for God is not real.
-You are acting out your belief... that there is no God and... you still haven't given me any reason why your position is valid.
+You say that you don't believe, but you work hard to show why the evidence for God is not real.
+You are acting out your belief . . . that there is no God and . . . you still haven't given me any reason why your position is valid.
 Like I said earlier, atheism only exists in a vacuum.
-It has to try and disprove theistic evidences and reasoning.
+It has to try to disprove theistic evidences and reasoning.

 Jess: Look, if my position is that I require extraordinary evidence to believe an extraordinary claim, then I cannot in good FAITH allow such evidence to pass without careful scrutiny.

 Matt: But I asked you if you HAVE carefully scrutinized it.
 That is exactly what I DO want you to do.